Take Dengue Fever Seriously: Understanding the Disease and Caring for Yourself

 • Supporting Research: Donating to organizations dedicated to researching dengue fever treatments and vaccines can help scientists develop effective solutions in the future.

 Improving the status of stagnant water and increasing environmental hygiene is one of the best measures to control the mosquito population.
-At our Islamic charity, we have events for education and raising awareness, as well as Environmental Health Events and Nature Clean-up Events in our programs.
+At Islamic Donate charity, we have events for education and raising awareness, as well as Environmental Health Events and Nature Clean-up Events in our programs.

 By working together and taking proactive steps, we can create a healthier environment for ourselves and future generations, free from the threat of dengue fever.